When talking about Vancouver skiing, us locals are a bunch of braggarts.

 Grouse Mountain is open for night skiing between 4:00 p.m. and 10:00 p.m. daily.
 About half of the runs are open and fully lit, including “The Cut”, the mountain‘s most famous run.

 Grouse Mountain Equipment Rentals

-From ski and snowboard equipment to snowshoes and a full compliment of jackets and pants, Grouse Mountain has everything you need for a day on the slopes.
+From ski and snowboard equipment to snowshoes and a full complement of jackets and pants, Grouse Mountain has everything you need for a day on the slopes.

 Grouse Mountain Activities

-Grouse has the highest number of amenities of any of the locals mountains.
+Grouse has the highest number of amenities of any of the local mountains.
 The mountain has several dining options at a variety of price points.

 - The Observatory– Fine dining

 Due to Grouse’s close vicinity to Vancouver, it is also a popular tourist attraction.
 The mountain offers a wide variety of Summer and Winter activities.
 Here is a quick list of some of the options: